The Two Witnesses

 measure the temple of God and the altar – here John measures the sanctified Church, the true Church according to the measurements of Gospel of Christ, and counts those who are true.

-leave out the court which is outside – the Gentiles or Nations, were confined to the outer court under the Old Covenant, and John is told that they will also be excluded from the New Covenant grace.
+and don’t measure it for it has been given to the Gentiles – in the giving of the measurements of the Temple in Ezekiel, no measurements were made of the outside court, because of course, this Temple was to be for all nations.
+The Gentiles or Nations, were confined to the outer court under the Old Covenant, and John is told that they will also be excluded from the New Covenant grace.

-they will tread the Holy City underfoot for 42 months – the Gentiles trampled the Gospel for 42 months, which are 1278 days, 1278 years, from 193 AD until 1471 AD, when the first Protestant Church broke free from the Papacy.
+they will tread the Holy City underfoot for 42 months – the Gentiles trampled the Gospel for 42 months, which are 1278 days, 1278 years, from 193 until 1471, when the first Protestant Church broke free from the Papacy.

 they will prophesy 1260 days – this is the 42 months as “days.”
-The prophets are the saints who recognized the false teachings of the beast over this period, for example, the Waldenses and Albigenses, from 1175 to 1180 AD.
-“From Constantine to Hildebrand, from the third to eleventh centuries…Every country in Europe swelled with dissidents who repelled as the Antichrist the Bishop of Rome.”
+Of course there were more than two witnesses of Christ, over these 1278 years.
+Like the beast and the false prophet, the two witnesses are not “real persons.”
+These prophets are the saints who recognized the false teachings of the beast over this period, for example, the Waldenses and Albigenses.
+“From the twelfth to the fifteenth century the people of Europe were nearly united in opposition to the Roman See…Every country in Europe swelled with dissidents who repelled as the Antichrist the Bishop of Rome.”
 1

 the two olive trees – see Zechariah 4:3,11-14, the anointed ones, meaning the saints, who are represented by Jan Huss, and Martin Luther.